Pathway and River Cleanup

 During the annual cleanup event, thousands of registered volunteers collect garbage in every quadrant of the city.
 Each year volunteers help remove litter in Calgary’s parks, greenspaces and along nearly 300 kilometres of pathways and river banks.

 To see photos from the events, search #yyccleans.

 The 2023 Pathway and River Cleanup is May 5 – 7, 2023.
-New volunteer registration is March 13-31, 2023.
-Learn more and sign up to volunteer for the pathway and river cleanup.
+Volunteer Registration is now closed.
+Thanks for your support!

 Returning volunteers from 2022 may register from Feb 15 – March 8, 2023 and are contacted directly.

 Since the Pathway and River Cleanup began in 1967, thousands of Calgarians have volunteered thier time to cleanup with many returning each year after year.